On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Conclusions and discussion

 In this paper, we study the singular C-S model with a multiplicative noise, and provide the well posedness, collision-avoidance and large time behavior results.
-Actually, we prove the existence of unique solution before the first collision for the system \eqref{CS}.
-Then we consider higher order singular case and prove the collision-avoidance to obtain the global existence of the solution.
-For the large time behavior, the emergence of flocking can be obtained similarly as the regular case, if the communication function has a positive lower bound.
-This kind of communication function performs like a uniform damping so that the velocity will tends to the mean asymptotically.
-While for the communication function with zero lower bound, the original Lyapunov functional approach fails since $x_i$ loses the compactness.
+Actually, we prove the existence of a unique solution before the first collision for the system \eqref{CS}.
+Then we consider higher order singular case and prove the collision-avoidance and thus obtain the global existence of the solution.
+For the large time behavior, the emergence of flocking can be obtained similarly as the regular case if the communication function has a positive lower bound.
+This kind of communications acts like a uniform damping so that the velocity will tends to the mean asymptotically.
+While for the communication function with zero lower bound, the original Lyapunov functional approach fails since the particle positions lose the compactness in general.
 Therefore, we instead apply the estimates of the exponential martingale to capture the decay of the velocity.
-Based on different structures of the communication functions, we obtain conditional flocking and unconditional flocking respectively.
-Then, there are two natural and challenging problems left: first is how to describe the dynamics after the collision; while the second is how to describe the asymptotic cluster formation when $\psi$ decay fast at far field.
-These two problems are fundamental and will appear in many other systems with singular potential or interactions, and we will continue to study these problems in our future works.
+Based on different structures of the communications, we obtain conditional flocking and unconditional flocking respectively.
+Then, there are two natural and challenging problems left: the first is how to define the solution and describe the dynamics after the collisions happen if they are inevasible; the second is how to describe the asymptotic cluster formation when $\psi$ decay fast at far field.
+These two problems are fundamental and will appear in many other systems with singular potential or interactions, and we will continue to study them in our future works.